COVID-19 NOTICE: Apply for legal aid by phone. In-person services aren't available at this time.

 Who is eligible for duty counsel services?

 You don't have to be financially eligible to get criminal duty counsel services.
-However, you must meet LSS coverage and financial eligibility requirements to receive ongoing representation.
+However, you must meet Legal Aid BC coverage and financial eligibility requirements to receive ongoing representation.

 Where to find duty counsel